A new year is upon us and that means you get the opportunity for a fresh start to become the best you yet.

 If you’re determined to get your finances in order in the new year, you’re in good company.
 16% of Americans surveyed by YouGov included “financial goals” on their New Year’s resolution list.
 And that makes sense, especially if your financial situation has changed.
 However, resolving to do better financially isn’t new.
 Even the ancient Babylonians renewed commitments to pay off money owed in the New Year.

 Try a new approach to improving your finances, especially if you were unsuccessful in previous years.
 Book an online appointment to get some professional financial advice.
 A customized financial plan can help you identify your goals and assess your progress.
+Or, seek out free online resources or accounts to follow with helpful, bite-sized tips for your everyday life.

 And don’t forget, your financial health also includes risk management.
 Think about your auto and home insurance, life insurance and emergency savings.